dan-leo/masters/thesis/v3/masters3.md

 3. Choose a technology that satisfies the specific requirements.
 This is how NB-IoT applies to wearables.
    1. **NB-IoT**
    2. **GPS**
    3. **Dash7.
-It uses stealth an no discovery beacons, so it won't transmit until in a known environment.**
+It uses stealth and no discovery beacons, so it won't transmit until in a known environment.**
 4. Choose a device
    1. **Nordic have the right sized device.
 It will be used in the next version.**
    2. What challenges are there when working with a specific device